swcarpentry/DEPRECATED-boot-camps/version-control/git/git-and-github/instructor_notes.md

 - Compare the local listing to what you see on [GitHub][].
 Same for now, but not for long!

+## Branching
+We have cloned the repo and everyone should be on the master branch.
+We want to be on the 2013-05-nescent branch
+- Explain branching on the whiteboard
+- Show how to see different branches on GitHub
+- create a local branch from the remote: `git checkout -b 2013-05-nescent origin/2013-05-nescent`
+- `git branch` to show we have switched to new branch
+- `ls` to show what has changed (we now have that R directory)

 ## Basics

 ### Local Basics